SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 kubectl get pods -n pubsubplus-operator-system --watch
 ```

-By default this method has installed the Operator in the `pubsubplus-operator-system` namespace.
+By default this method installs the Operator in the `pubsubplus-operator-system` namespace.

 ### 3. PubSub+ Software Event Broker Deployment Examples

-Following deployment variants will be presented with default small-scale configurations:
+The section includes examples for the following deployment variants, with default small-scale configurations:
-1.	*Developer*: recommended minimal standalone PubSub+ Software Event Broker for Developers - no guaranteed performance
+- [a) Example Minimum-footprint Deployment for Developers](#a-example-minimum-footprint-deployment-for-developers)—Recommended minimal standalone PubSub+ Software Event Broker for Developers.
+No guaranteed performance
-2. *Non-HA*: PubSub+ Software Event Broker Standalone, production-ready performance supporting up to 100 client connections
+- [b) Example non-HA Deployment](#b-example-non-ha-deployment)—Standalone, production-ready PubSub+ Software Event Broker with performance supporting up to 100 client connections
-3. *HA*: PubSub+ Software Event Broker with brokers in HA redundancy group, production-ready performance supporting up to  100 client connections
+- [c) Example HA Deployment](#c-example-ha-deployment)—PubSub+ Software Event Broker with brokers in HA redundancy group, production-ready performance supporting up to 100 client connections
-4. *Monitoring-enabled*: an example non-HA deployment with Prometheus monitoring enabled
+- [d) Deployment with Prometheus Monitoring Enabled](#d-deployment-with-prometheus-monitoring-enabled)—an example non-HA deployment with Prometheus monitoring enabled

-By default the publicly available [latest Docker image of PubSub+ Software Event Broker Standard Edition](https://hub.docker.com/r/solace/solace-pubsub-standard/tags/) will be used.
+By default the [latest publicly available Docker image](https://hub.docker.com/r/solace/solace-pubsub-standard/tags/) of the PubSub+ Software Event Broker Standard Edition will be used.

 For other PubSub+ Software Event Broker configurations, refer to the [PubSub+ Event Broker Operator Parameters Reference](/docs/EventBrokerOperatorParametersReference.md) and the [User Guide](/docs/EventBrokerOperatorUserGuide.md).

->Important: While the non-HA and HA deployments will be ready for Production performance, consult the [Security Considerations]() documentation for adequate security hardening in your environment.
+>Important: Although the non-HA and HA deployments have performance that is suitable for Production, we recommend that you consult the [Security Considerations](docs/EventBrokerOperatorUserGuide#security-considerations) documentation for information about  adequate security hardening in your environment.

 #### a) Example Minimum-footprint Deployment for Developers